High mass but low spin: an exclusion region to rule out hierarchical black-hole mergers as a mechanism to populate the pair-instability mass gap: Introduction

-The hierarchical assembly of multiple generations of BH mergers is a compelling explanation for such heavy outliers~\citep{2017PhRvD..95l4046G,2017ApJ...840L..24F}.
+The hierarchical assembly of multiple generations of BH mergers is a compelling explanation for such heavy outliers~(\citealt{2017PhRvD..95l4046G,2017ApJ...840L..24F}; for a review see \citealt{2021arXiv210503439G}).
 In this scenario, the observed BHs do not originate directly from the collapse of stars, but rather from the merger of previous generations of BH binaries.
 Several astrophysical environments have been put forward as suitable hosts of hierarchical mergers \citep {2016ApJ...824L..12O,2019PhRvD.100d3027R,2019PhRvL.123r1101Y,2020PhRvD.102d3002B,2020ApJ...898...25T,2021arXiv210305016M}.
-Among those, nuclear star clusters (e.g. \citealt{2009ApJ...692..917M,2009MNRAS.395.2127O}) and the disks of active galactic nuclei (AGN; e.g.~\citealt{2017ApJ...835..165B,2017MNRAS.464..946S}) appear to be particularly promising because their escape speed exceed that of typical recoils BHs receive at merger~\citep{2019PhRvD.100d1301G}.
+Among those, nuclear star clusters (e.g. \citealt{2009ApJ...692..917M,2009MNRAS.395.2127O}) and the disks of active galactic nuclei (AGN; e.g.~\citealt{2017ApJ...835..165B,2017MNRAS.464..946S}) appear to be particularly promising because their escape speeds exceed that of typical recoils BHs receive at merger~\citep{2019PhRvD.100d1301G}.